tibouniseifeddine-creator/adsgenius/docs/SECURITY.md

 - Login and registration are **rate-limited** independently per IP address and (for login) per email address, so brute-forcing a password or spamming account creation both hit a wall well before they'd succeed.
 - Sessions are **JWTs (7-day expiry)** backed by a server-side `AuthSession` table.
 The table stores a **SHA-256 hash of the token**, never the token itself, and a session can be revoked server-side (logout) independent of the JWT's own expiry.
 - `JWT_SECRET` is required at startup for any auth-related request; there is no default/fallback secret, so a misconfigured deployment fails closed rather than signing tokens with a guessable key.
+- **Optional two-factor authentication (TOTP, RFC 6238)**, compatible with any standard authenticator app (Google Authenticator, Authy, 1Password, etc.).
+When enabled, a correct password alone no longer issues a session: `POST /api/auth/login` returns a short-lived (5-minute) single-purpose token instead, and `POST /api/auth/2fa/login-verify` requires either a current 6-digit code or an unused one-time recovery code before a real `AuthSession` is created.
+The TOTP secret is encrypted at rest with the same AES-256-GCM scheme as Meta access tokens (below); recovery codes are stored only as SHA-256 hashes and shown to the user exactly once, at enable time.
+Turning 2FA off requires the account's current password, the same as changing it.

 ## Multi-tenancy / data isolation